jonlpersson/ed-latimore/site/_posts/2016-10-11-hard-work-beats-talent.md

 Some will have a great deal of talent.
 Some will have developed their skill.
 Some will be there by the concentrated power of their will.

-If you have to bet on who's going to win, [always bet on the competitor who has the greatest will power, work ethic, and desire to be a winner.](/bet-on-yourself/)
+If you have to bet on who’s going to win, [always bet on the competitor who has the greatest will power, work ethic, and desire to be a winner.](/bet-on-yourself/)

 The others may have a head start, but they will not last when things get tough.
 Talent is used to things being easy and skill counts on things going smoothly.